Duckmanjbr/RHEL_Podman_node/Server_SW_build.md

 3. `sudo systemctl enable dnf-automatic-install.timer`

 ### Setup Podman
-1. 'sudo systemctl enable --now podman.socket'
+1. `sudo systemctl enable --now podman.socket`
-2. 'systemctl --user enable --now podman.socket'
+2. `systemctl --user enable --now podman.socket`
 3. We also need to define and export the DOCKER_HOST environment variable.
 The traditional way to do this is by adding the line below to ~/.bash_profile or ~/.profile, depending on the shell we are using:
 'export DOCKER_HOST=unix:///run/user/1000/docker.sock'
 4. 'source ~/.bash_profile'